 It isn’t necessary for your child to make the maximum contribution.
 The primary purpose is to help your child begin saving money for the long term now.
 That can be accomplished with a few thousand dollars, or with just a few hundred.

-Roth IRA Limits
+Roth IRA Limits for Kids

 Once again, we must emphasize that contributions are limited to your child’s earned income.
 That does not include interest, dividends, gifts, or other sources of income that are unearned.